-Monitoring and remediation
+1. Monitoring and remediation

-Integrated quality monitoring and compliance programs enable KPMG firms to identify quality deficiencies, to perform root cause analysis and develop, implement and report remedial action plans, both in respect of individual audit engagements and the overall system of quality control.
+Integrated quality monitoring and compliance programs enable KPMG firms to identify quality deficiencie s, to perform root cause analysis and develop, implement and report remedial action plans, both in respect of individual audit engagements and the overall system of quality control.

-11.1 Rigorously monitor and measure quality at the local and global level
+11.1.
+Rigorously monitor and measure quality at the local and global level

+11.1.1.
 Commitment to continuous improvement

 KPMG commits to continually improve the quality, consistency and efficiency of KPMG firm audits.
 The quality monitoring and compliance programs are globally consistent in their approach across all member firms, including the nature and extent of testing and reporting.
-KPMG in Central Asia compares the results of its internal monitoring programs with the results of those of any external inspection programs and take appropriate action.
+KPMG AZSA compares the results of its internal monitoring programs with the results of those of any external inspection programs and take appropriate action.

+11.1.2.
 Internal monitoring and compliance programs

-KPMG in Central Asia monitoring programs are created by KPMG International and applied across KPMG firms.
+KPMG AZSA monitoring programs are created by KPMG International and applied across KPMG firms.
 The programs evaluate both:

-- engagement performance in compliance with the applicable standards, applicable laws and regulation, and KPMG International key policies and procedures; and - KPMG in Central Asia compliance with KPMG International key policies and procedures and the relevance, adequacy and effective operation of key quality control policies and procedures.
+- engagement performance in compliance with the applicable standards, applicable laws and regulations, and KPMG International key policies and procedures; and - KPMG AZSA's compliance with KPMG International key policies and procedures and the relevance, adequacy and effective operation of key quality control policies and procedures.

 Our internal monitoring programs also contribute to the assessment of whether our system of quality control has been appropriately designed, effectively implemented, and operates effectively.
-These include Quality Performance Reviews (QPR) and Risk Compliance Programs (RCP), which are conducted annually across the Audit, Tax and Advisory functions.
+These include Quality Performance Reviews (QPR) and Risk Compliance Programs (RCP), which are conducted annually across the Audit and Advisory functions.